google/note-maps/README.md

 ## Progressive Web App

+Emphasis on presenting and editing a subgraph of a note map as a structured document using QuillJS.

 Code paths:

 - `./js`

 ## Command Line Interface

+Emphasis on plain text representations of notes, plausible integration with text editor, and client-side-encrypted peer-to-peer storage.

 Code paths:

 - `./cmd`
 - `./notes`

+### Roadmap to v0.1

+- [x] Use [Textilio's ThreadsDB](https://docs.textile.io/threads/) for storage.
+- [ ] Support a minimal [Zettelkasten](https://zettelkasten.de/) workflow.

 ## Development